acautin/programming-challenges/README.md

 # programming-challenges

-Repository to have a backup of my attempts to solve programming challenges of hackerrank and codingame.
+Solutions to hackerrank and codingame challenges as a way to learn and practice new programming languages.